ros-industrial/rep/rep-ixxxx.rst

           1000-1099  SwRI                         -
           2000-2099  Motoman                      -

-All vendor ranges have a length of 100 identifiers.

 See the next sections for a listing of all assigned message identifiers within these vendor specific ranges.